alex-gutev/live_cells/docs-src/docs/basics/user-defined-types.md

 person.firstName.value = 'Jane';
 ```

 That's it, no need to write a `copyWith` method either.
-This ties in
-with Live Cell's design principle that cells should be
-indistinguishable, as much as is possible, from the values they hold.

 ### Generating the Code